Shopping Cart

 Sophos sets the price for service and support here at 10% of the hardware price, and at 8% for a 3-year license.

-Admittedly, at the current time, the features of the Sevice are very weak.
-It’s a bit like choosing Autopilot when you buy a Tesla.
+Admittedly, the features of the Service are very weak at the moment.
+It’s a bit like deciding to buy the autopilot when you buy a Tesla.
 First and foremost, you buy the potential that will follow.
-In the case of the switch, these would be features such as Synchronized Security or XDR/MTR functions.
+In the case of the Switch, this would be features such as Synchronized Security or XDR/MTR functions.

 Local GUI

-I have now explained the models and what options are available when buying.
+I have now explained the models and what options are available when purchasing.
 Let’s move on to the management of the switch.
 We have been using the device productively for a few weeks now.
 As expected, the hardware makes a good impression, but it is the software that can make the hardware exceptional.
 In this early version, it makes an excellent and stable impression.
-The GUI comes in nine languages: English, Spanish, Italian, German, French, Portuguese, Chinese, Japanese, Korean.
+The GUI is available in nine languages: English, Spanish, Italian, German, French, Portuguese, Chinese, Japanese and Korean.

 Here are a few impressions of the web interface: